rdvm/m1hypr/README.md

     `/dev/disk0s4` but could be different
 * Go back to **Disk Utility**
   * Select the top-level SSD and then **Partition**
-  * Remove the 3 partitions for Asahi, leaving the "Macintosh HD" and also first and last partitions on the disk
+  * Remove the 3 partitions for Asahi
+    * Start by removing the partition named `Asahi Linux`
+    * Remove the ~500MB partition which was for Linux EFI
+    * Remove the partition for the old Linux filesystem
   * After applying the changes reboot
 * You'll likely see a Recovery Assistant message like "Custom kernel failed to boot"